galatea-associates/galatea-hal/README.md

 =============

 ## Overview
-Galatea Hal is our own internal bot for useful interactions.
+Galatea Hal is our own internal bot for common tasks.

 Hal is hosted on BeepBoop.
 Visit [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the the Beep Boop hosting platform.